M1kuW1ll/MMASim/README.md

 The simulation is built using the [Mesa framework](https://mesa.readthedocs.io/en/stable/) for agent-based modeling in Python.

 ## Features
-Simulation: Bids by agents with different strategies in MEV-Boost Auction per time step.
+Auction simulation: Bids submitted by agents with different strategies per time step in the MEV-Boost auction .

 Multiple bidding strategies: Naive, Adaptive, Last Minute, Stealth, and Bluff strategies.